REST Services Source

 GET ../../..?paramA=a1,a2,a3

 To partially filter the REST Data, refer to the section on Partial Filtering.
-You cab also check out the Data Source Filtering Parameters section for more information on how to filter data sources.
+You can also check out the Data Source Filtering Parameters section for more information.

 Headers

-You can use the headers property if you need to inject custom headers into the REST request that will be sent.
-The value is a JSON containing a list of headers, for each the header name and an array of values in this form:
+In cases when your REST services require headers, whether fixed or custom headers like content-type, x-request, tokens, etc., you can use the headers property to inject custom headers into the REST request that will be sent.
+The value is a JSON containing a list of headers, each containing the header name and an array of values in this form:

 Dynamic Headers